 Prevention and Treatment of Cancer in Pets: Two Sides of the Same Coin

-Both prevention and treatment of cancer involve the same components:
+Both prevention and treatment of cancer in cats and dogs involve the same components:

-Providing an optimal diet based on fresh, whole foods—most commercial pet foods (especially dry foods) are made with the leftovers and unwanted parts from livestock slaughter and processing, and loaded with additives and preservatives.
+- Fresh, whole food: Most commercial pet foods (especially dry foods) are made with the leftovers and unwanted parts from livestock slaughter and processing, and loaded with additives and preservatives.

-Offering only clean, purified water—this is essential to the body’s ability to resolve inflammation and clean up its waste products.
+- Clean, purified water: This is essential to the body’s ability to resolve inflammation and clean up its waste products.

-Limiting vaccinations—the antibodies produced by vaccines cause inflammation, and every booster perpetuates it.
+- Limit vaccinations: The antibodies produced by vaccines cause inflammation, and every booster can perpetuate it.

-Reducing indoors air pollution, yard chemicals, and other sources of toxic exposure—this will calm the over-reactivity of the immune system and allow the body to cleanse and heal.
+- Reduce pollution & toxins: This includes indoors air pollution, yard chemicals, and other sources of toxic exposure.
+These cause over-reactivity of the immune system and inflammation.

-Minimizing electromagnetic radiation—again, a cause of low-grade, chronic inflammation.
+- Minimize electromagnetic radiation: This can be a cause of low-grade, chronic inflammation.

-Using a safe, non-toxic flea control program—most flea products are pesticides that can contribute to the toxic overload of the body and inhibit natural cleansing processes.
+- Use non-toxic flea control: Most flea products are pesticides that can contribute to the toxic overload of the body and inhibit natural cleansing processes.

-Minimizing stress — it’s well known that stress suppresses the immune system.
+- Minimize stress: It suppresses the immune system.

-Providing adequate exercise — regular physical activity is a natural immune booster and stress reducer.
+- Exercise: Regular physical activity is a natural immune booster and stress reducer.